 A standing National Council Committee with members appointed by the National President, the Audit Committee works with the National Council Finance team to employ an independent accounting firm to perform an annual audit of the National Council’s financial books and records, reviewing the auditor’s report and any auditor comments or concerns.

-Housing Committee
+Budget Committee

-Communications Committee
+Development and Communications Committee

-The Communications Committee carefully considers the ways we as a Society present ourselves.
+The Development & Communications Committee carefully considers the ways we as a Society present ourselves.
 Our logo, wording, graphics, and photos work in harmony to create a nationally identifiable brand.
 Websites, social media, and apps are also key elements, helping Vincentians to better communicate with one another — and the broader world.

 Multicultural and Diversity Committee